hagaeru3sei/pybench/README.md

 ```

 And copy src/main/resources *.txt.sample to *.txt
-If need cookie for request please add values to cookies.txt
+If need cookie for request Please add values to cookies.txt
 ```
 name1=value1
 name2=value2